New Patients 970.205.9614

 Is the dental crown process painful?

 Most patients are comfortable with the use of a local anesthetic.
-If you experience dental anxiety or are also receiving other dental treatments we offer dental sedation options.
-Dr. Thompson will discuss your needs during your initial consultation and go over your medical history if necessary.
+We offer dental sedation options if you experience dental anxiety or receive other dental treatments.
+Dr. Thompson will discuss your needs during your initial consultation and review your medical history if necessary.

 How long do dental crowns last?

-A porcelain crown lasts for many years, even a lifetime with proper daily oral hygiene and regular dental care.
+A porcelain crown lasts many years, even a lifetime, with proper daily oral hygiene and regular dental care.
 During routine dental visits, we will monitor the condition of the crown and make any repairs as needed to keep your dental health stable.

 Does insurance cover dental crowns?

-Dental benefits will vary and our staff will work with you on an individual basis to provide your estimated cost and maximize your dental health benefits.
-In many cases, the cost of a dental crown is covered in part by your dental insurance.
+Dental benefits will vary, and our staff will work with you individually to provide your estimated cost and maximize your dental health benefits.
+In many cases, the dental crown cost is partly covered by your dental insurance.

 How many appointments does it take to get a dental crown?